0xjon0/what-happens-when/README.rst

 Now that the network library has the IP address of either our DNS server or the default gateway it can resume its DNS process:

+Traditionally, DNS queries were sent unencrypted over UDP or TCP to a DNS resolver.
+However, modern browsers and operating systems increasingly use encrypted DNS protocols to enhance privacy and security.

+DNS over HTTPS (DoH):

+* The browser sends DNS queries over HTTPS instead of raw UDP.
+* This prevents ISPs and other network intermediaries from snooping on or modifying DNS requests.
+* DoH is enabled by default in some browsers and can be configured manually.

+DNS over TLS (DoT):

+* Similar to DoH, but runs on a dedicated port (TCP/853) instead of HTTPS.
+* Typically used at the OS or network level rather than by browsers directly.

+When DoH or DoT is enabled, the browser first checks its local cache.
+If no record is found:

+* Sends an encrypted request to the configured resolver.
+* The resolver decrypts the request, resolves the domain, and sends an encrypted response.
+* The browser extracts the IP address and proceeds with the connection.

+If DoH/DoT is unavailable, the browser falls back to traditional DNS
+resolution:

 * The DNS client establishes a socket to UDP port 53 on the DNS server, using a source port above 1023.
 * If the response size is too large, TCP will be used instead.